Department of Academics | Meeting the Needs of ALL Learners

-In junior high school, students explore science to a greater degree of abstractness.
-In eighth grade they are expected to use inquiry and reasoning skills to investigate chemistry, geology, meteorology and astronomy.
-Students in ninth grade study biology where they engage in the production and analysis of data.
+East Brunswick Junior High School students explore science to a greater degree of abstractness.
+In seventh and eighth grade, they are expected to use inquiry and reasoning skills to investigate chemistry, geology, plate tectonics, meteorology, magnetism, genetics, and astronomy.
+Students in ninth grade study biology, where they engage in the production and analysis of data.